pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-error-code-with-exception.md

 ###

-1.en.
-Find all calls to a method that returns error codes and, instead of checking for an error code, wrap it in <code>try</code>/<code>catch</code> blocks.
+1. Find all calls to a method that returns error codes and, instead of checking for an error code, wrap it in `try`/`catch` blocks.

-2.en.
-Inside the method, instead of returning an error code, throw an exception.
+2. Inside the method, instead of returning an error code, throw an exception.

-3.en.
-Change the method signature so that it contains information about the exception being thrown (<code>@throws</code> section).
+3. Change the method signature so that it contains information about the exception being thrown (`@throws` section).